Request Help

 Want to print out a how to on trapping, from A-Z?
 We have a pdf you can print off.

-Once you’ve signed up for the trap-neuter–return program (click or scroll down to the bottom of this page), you are eligible to schedule surgery appointments through the Low Cost Spay Neuter Clinic and have Animal Outreach of Shelby County cover the basic spay/neuter package.
+Once you’ve signed up for the trap-neuter–return program (click or scroll down to the bottom of this page), you are eligible to schedule surgery appointments when we text or email that registrations are open.

 Animal Outreach of Shelby County doesn’t operate a veterinary clinic.
-We contract with the Low Cost Spay Neuter Clinic to provide spay/neuter services to community cats in Shelby County.
-We also pay for the surgeries and vaccinations as resources allow.
+We contract with a full service veterinary clinic in Greensburg, Indiana to provide spay/neuter services to community cats in Shelby County.
 We have a limited number of humane, live traps to loan to those of you without your own.

 Cats can be in a carrier if friendly or a trap if unsocialized/skittish/feral.
 Please, if the cat is not 100% able to be handled safely by strangers, err on the side of safety and transport the cat in a trap.
 If anyone on the veterinary staff gets bit or scratched by a cat in a carrier, the cat will have to be held for rabies quarantine.
 And we certainly don’t want the staff member injured!